 - TAG 1 has made good progress on home interventions, which include exchanging uncertified woodstoves for new ones, installing ductless heat pumps, and providing weatherization and small home repairs.
-An extension request was approved by the EPA to extend TAG 1 by one year, which would set the program's end date to November 30, 2025. - TAG 2 is scheduled to end on August 31, 2026, and these funds will be more fully utilized once TAG 1 funds are exhausted, as both grants share similar home intervention objectives. - LRAPA began implementing the EJG2G grant, which commenced on July 1, 2024, with the signing of the terms and conditions contract with the EPA.
+An extension request was approved by the EPA to extend TAG 1 by one year, which would set the program's end date to November 30, 2025. - TAG 2 will end on August 31, 2026, and these funds will be more fully utilized once TAG 1 funds are exhausted, as both grants share similar home intervention objectives.